ConstantineLignos/MORSEL/README.md

 ```

 * The rest of the command-line parameters are documented by running
-  `java -jar morsel.jar --help`.
+  with the `--help` flag.
 With the exception of encoding,
   unless you are interested in the algorithm's internals and want more
   debug output there isn't much to see here.
 Almost everything you
   want to set is set via the parameter file, not command-line